facebook/zstd/zstd_compression_format.md

 __`Entropy_Tables`__ : following the same format as a [compressed blocks].
             They are stored in following order :
-            Huffman tables for literals, FSE table for offset, FSE table for matchLenth, and FSE table for litLength.
+            Huffman tables for literals, FSE table for offsets, FSE table for match lengths, and FSE table for literals lengths.
             It's finally followed by 3 offset values, populating recent offsets, stored in order, 4-bytes little-endian each, for a total of 12 bytes.